Wenatchee High School: Demographics

-2024–2025 Demographic Report Card
+2024–2025 demographic report card

 In Wenatchee High School between 2024 and 2025 Report Card data, the student demographics show that 2,082 students have attended/enrolled in WHS on October 1.
 In addition, 48.1% of the students are identified as Female, 51.6% of the students are identified as Male, and 0.3% of the students are identified as Gender X.

 Therefore, according to the Report Card data of Wenatchee High School in 2024–2025, when looking at the report for race and ethnicity background for all Students in 2024–2025, the Demographics data show that 0.1% of the students are identified as American Indian/Alaskan Native, 0.8% of the students are identified as Asian, 0.6% of the students as Black/African American, 55.4% of the students are identified as Hispanic/Latino of any race(s), 0% of the students are identified as Native Hawaiian/Pacific Islander, 2.7% of the students are identified as Two or more races, and finally 40.3% of the students are identified as White.

-Programs

-Wenatchee High School serves many Programs to support students from grades 9–12 in Washington.

-Air Force JROTC

-Air Force Junior ROTC is a CTC program in Wenatchee High School where they help students build their Leadership skills under these 2 programs, The Color Guard and the Marksmanship.

-The Color Guard is part of the JROTC Program in Wenatchee High School where students are being presented into 4 groups to go to games and ceremonies to represent the United States and the Washington flags into the program.

-Marksmanship is part of the JROTC Program in Wenatchee High School where students are learning many different types of shooting skills and using them to apply in many competitions from the program.

-Wenatchee Valley College in the High School program

-Wenatchee High School also offers a College in the High School program where they allow students to earn college credit while taking high school and providing long term benefits that will help students before they graduate.

-To enter, students must have a 2.5 or higher of the cumulative GPA, 500 or higher on the SAT/PSAT, 20 or higher in ACT english, 21 or higher in ACT reading, 4 or 5 in AP english, level 3 or level 4 for Smarter Balanced math, 580 or higher in SAT math, or have the high school grades in Algebra 2 or PreCalculus of a B or higher.

-This College program also provides Running Start to Juniors and Seniors in High School where students can take college courses to earn credit while they are in High School with no tuition to pay.